 Fırat Erdim is an artist, designer, and educator.
-His drawings and constructions have been exhibited nationally and internationally, including solo and group exhibitions at the Roy Boyd Gallery (Chicago), Elmhurst Art Museum (IL), Urban Institute for Contemporary Arts (MI), the Ruffin Gallery at the University of Virginia, the American Academy in Rome, The Windor (Spain), as well as 49A and Maquis Projects in İzmir, Turkey.
+His drawings and constructions have been exhibited nationally and internationally, including solo and group exhibitions at Yellow Door Gallery (IA), Spartanburg Art Museum (SC), Royal Danish Academy of Fine Arts (Copenhagen), Roy Boyd Gallery (Chicago), Elmhurst Art Museum (IL), Urban Institute for Contemporary Arts (MI), the Ruffin Gallery at the University of Virginia, the American Academy in Rome, The Windor (Madrid, Spain), as well as 49A and Maquis Projects in İzmir, Turkey.

 Fırat holds a B.Arch.
 Degree from the Cooper Union (2001), and a M.Arch.
 Degree from the University of Virginia (2007).
 As an educator, he has taught courses in architecture and drawing at the University of Virginia; Illinois Institute of Technology; Marwen Foundation; İzmir University of Economics, in Turkey; and the IE School of Architecture and Design, in Spain.
-He is currently an Assistant Professor of Architecture at Iowa State University.
+He is currently an Assistant Professor and Daniel J. Huberty Faculty Fellow at the Department of Architecture at Iowa State University.